bixb922/crank-organ/doc-software/README.md

 The development relies heavily on the asyncio mode, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
 Around 25 concurrent asyncio tasks to all jobs necessary.

 MicroPython version 1.22 or later is required.
-Since MicroPython is continually enhanced, best use the latest version.
+Since MicroPython is continually enhanced, it's best use the latest version.

+If you want to program in MicroPython, a IDE (integrated development environment) is useful.
+Some free options are:
+* Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote```.
+You can run mpremote in a VSCode window (this is what I use).
+* Viper IDE (https://github.com/vshymanskyy/ViperIDE), runs in the browser, no installation required, a recent development.
+* Thonny (https://thonny.org/), for beginners, does a lot of stuff behind the scenes, which sometimes is very good but can sometimes be a bit confusing.

 # Credits